-- an electronic control and monitoring system (control unit) - The front side airbags in the backrests of the front seats and the rear side airbags in the lining of the rear wheel housing - a warning lamp

-\$\mathbb{X}\$ on the instrument panel ⇒ page 29
+- an electronic control and monitoring system (control unit), - The front side airbags in the backrests of the front seats and the rear side airbags in the lining of the rear wheel housing. - a warning lamp $\mathfrak{A}$ in the dash panel insert $\Rightarrow$ page 29.